 score in this is 1 or 2, we treat this text as relevant.
 Irrelevant pairs were selected from documents with ratings less than 1 or from the search results for different topics, provided that they were not presented in the search results for the current query.
 In the case of an assessment of 21 years, there are separate judgments among two axes: quality and relevance.
 We calculate a sum of a quality and relevance score and consider relevant documents having a score equal to or more than 3, otherwise - irrelevant.
-The statistic of mentioned datasets is in Table 6.13.
+The statistic of mentioned datasets is in Table 6.14.

-Table 6.13: Statistics of datasets used in training from scratch and fine-tuning.
+Table 6.14: Statistics of datasets used in training from scratch and fine-tuning.

-Dataset Task Number of triples

-MSMARCO-Passage-Ranking train 39780810

-Dataset based on Touché 2021 fine-tune 46450
+Dataset Task Number of triples MSMARCO-Passage-Ranking Dataset based on Touché 2021 train fine-tune 39 780 810 46 450

-For document ranking, we use ColBERT [Khattab and Zaharia, 2020] model, pretrained in several ways.
+For document ranking, we use the ColBERT [Khattab and Zaharia, 2020] model, pre-trained in several ways.
 Using the model, in the test stage, we created an index of all documents in the provided collection of text passages.
 Using this index, we select the top-k most relevant texts to each of the topics.
 We use auxiliary information about objects under comparison to find them in every ranked document and define document stance using Comparative argumentation machine CAM [Schildwächter et al., 2019] functionality.
 We execute produced solutions on the web evaluation platform Tira [Potthast et al., 2019].
-The retrieved documents will be assessed manually for both metrics: general relevance and comparison quality.
-Relevance depicts proximity to the topic and the presence of sufficient argumentative support.
-Quality refers to good structuring, understandable news, and text styling.
+The retrieved documents will be manually assessed for both metrics: general relevance and comparison quality.
+Relevance represents proximity to the topic and the presence of sufficient argumentative support.
+Quality refers to good structure, understandable news, and text styling.

 In the validation phase, we use topics of the previous year's competition as queries.
 The corpus on which the model builds the index consists of documents from the Chat Noir issue that are relevant to topics.
-We retrieve documents for every question and compare them to official qrels judgments.
+We retrieve documents for every question and compare them to official Qrels judgments.

-Document ranking
+Document Ranking

-The main architecture we used in the retrieving document task is Contextualized Late Interaction over BERT (ColBERT).
+The main architecture we used in the document retrieval task is Contextualized Late Interaction over BERT (ColBERT).
 ColBERT provides a trade-off between representation-based models with low computational cost and well-performed token interaction-based models.
-Actually, for approaches with a full interaction matrix between query and document tokens, ColBERT reduces complexity by affording a convolution over the documents' token.
+Actually, for approaches with a full interaction matrix between query and document tokens, ColBERT reduces complexity by providing a convolution over the document tokens.

-Figure 6-4: The scheme of Late Interaction matching is used in ColBERT architecture.
-The similarity of query and document is the sum of the scores between every query token and the most similar document token.
+Figure 6-4: The late interaction matching scheme, which is used in the ColBERT model.
+The similarity of the query and document is the sum of the scores between every query token and the most similar document token.
 Source of the image: [Khattab and Zaharia, 2020].

-The query and document processing in ColBERT architecture contains 2 steps:
+The query and document processing in the ColBERT architecture contains 2 steps:

-- To encode query, we add [Q] after [CLS] token, process padded query by BERT, apply convolution and normalization - To encode document, we add [D] after [CLS] token, process padded passage by BERT, apply convolution and normalization, also filter out punctuation symbols and other tokens unimportant under retrieval task. - The conception of Late Interaction (Figure 6-4) from the entire document considers only the token that has the maximum similarity with the given query token.
-The document relevance is estimated as a sum of maximum similarities across all query tokens. - For retrieving in a large-scale set of passages, we use the Faiss library [Johnson et al., 2019].
-Faiss library relizes k-nearest neighbours approximation of text indexing, which balances the computational complexity and approximation quality.
+- To encode query, we add [Q] after [CLS] token, process padded query by BERT, apply convolution and normalization - To encode document, we add [D] after [CLS] token, process padded passage by BERT, apply convolution and normalization, also filter out punctuation symbols. - The conception of Late Interaction (Figure 6-4) from the entire document considers only the token that has the highest similarity to the given query token.
+The relevance of the document is estimated as the sum of maximum similarities across all query tokens.

+To retrieve in a large-scale set of passages, we use the Faiss library [Johnson et al., 2019].
+Faiss library implements the k-nearest neighbour approximation of text indexing, which balances the computational complexity and approximation quality.